Albert0i/MongoDB-aggregation-pipeline/README.md

 ### IV.
 Introspection
 SQL database is well known for it's performance and flexibility in handling large amount of data, but there is a huge cost underneath.
 Database tables have to be maintained in [Normal form](https://en.wikipedia.org/wiki/Database_normalization); Schema must be simple and rigid and thus suffers from capricious change.
 However, in NoSQL database, *data to be used together should be stored together* so that no additional table joining or lookup is required.
-In addition, data field can be object or array of objects to avoid small lookup tables scattered around.
+In addition, data field can be object or array of objects to avoid here and there scattered lookup everywhere...

 ### V. Reference
 1. [Complete MongoDB aggregation pipeline course | Hitesh Choudhary](https://youtu.be/vx1C8EyTa7Y)